neuropoly/totalspineseg/README.md

 Please ensure that your system meets these requirements before proceeding with the training process.

+1. Make sure that the `bash` terminal is opened with the virtual environment (if used) activated (using `source venv/bin/activate` in the installation directory).

 1. Ensure training dependencies are installed:
    ```bash
    apt-get install git git-annex jq -y